Miss Universe 1964

-Miss Universe 1964 was the 13th Miss Universe pageant, held on at the Miami Beach Convention Hall in Miami Beach, Florida, the United States, on 1 August 1964.
+Miss Universe 1964 was the 13th Miss Universe pageant, held on at the Miami Beach Convention Hall in Miami Beach, Florida, on 1 August 1964.

 At the conclusion of the event, Iêda Maria Vargas of Brazil crowned Corinna Tsopei of Greece as Miss Universe 1964.
 It is the first victory of Greece in the history of the pageant.

-Contestants from fifty countries and territories competed in this edition.
+Contestants from sixty countries and territories competed in this edition.
 The pageant was hosted by Jack Linkletter, while Arlene Francis and John Daly served as backstage correspondents.

 Background

 Selection of participants

-Contestants from sixty countries and territories were selected to compete in the pageant.
-One candidate was appointed to represent her country to replace the original dethroned winner.
+Contestants representing sixty countries and territories were chosen to participate in the pageant.
+Two candidates was appointed to represent her country to replace the original dethroned winner.

 Replacements

 Wendy Barrie was appointed to represent Scotland after the original Miss Scotland, Doreen Swan, withdrew from the competition to marry her fiancé James Alexander Do Watt Nicoll.
 Swan was subsequently reported missing, and the FBI suspected she had been abducted.

+Miss Luxembourg 1964, Gaby Heyard, was also set to compete in the pageant, but was replaced by Miss Elegance Mariette Stephano for undisclosed reasons.